magnus-ISU/copy-selected-tab-info/README.md

 Copying a URL is an action I do many times a day.
 Copying a tab's title is a novelty thing I might want to someday do, probably in markdown anyway.
 This makes the most common action the default one, a principle many software writers can't wrap their heads around for some reason.

 ## Installation
-The old add-on can be installed through the [Firefox Add-On Gallery](https://addons.mozilla.org/de/firefox/addon/copy-selected-tab-info/).
+The add-on can be installed through the [Firefox Add-On Gallery](https://addons.mozilla.org/en-US/firefox/addon/copy-selected-tab-url/).

 ## Usage
 1. Select tabs in the tab bar.